MikroElektronika/mikrosdk_click_v2/clicks/rotaryo/details.md

 ## Example Description

-> The demo application controls led on click with rotory on board
+> The demo application controls led on Click with rotory on board

 **The demo application is composed of two sections :**